Get a Quote

 What is Working Capital?

-Working capital refers to the difference between a company’s current assets and current liabilities and represents the funds available for the day-to-day operations of the business.
-It serves as a measure of a company’s liquidity and operational efficiency, reflecting its ability to meet short-term financial obligations and sustain ongoing business activities.
+Working capital refers to the difference between a company’s current assets and current liabilities.
+It measures a company’s short-term financial health and its ability to cover its short-term obligations with its short-term assets:

 Components of Working Capital